gridsum/DataflowEx/README.md

 In this form, dataflow blocks and data become class members.
 Block behaviors become class methods (which allows the outside to override!).
 We also implemented the abstract <kbd>InputBlock</kbd> property of Dataflow&lt;TIn&gt; and exposes our internal data as an extra Result property.

+There are two important calls to RegisterChild() in the constructor.
+We will come back to this later.

 Now let's come to the consumer side of the AggregatorFlow class:
 ```c#
 var aggregatorFlow = new AggregatorFlow();